leangjia/blender_docs/trunk/blender_docs/manual/render/eevee/render_settings/motion_blur.rst

 This technique is fast and produce clean gradients but have issues at objects borders or if the motion is locally too complex (too many vector variation in small areas).

 This technique uses random sampling and the noise amount is proportional to the sample count found in :menuselection:`Properties --> Render --> Sampling --> Render Samples`.
-The screenspace limit of this technique can be tweaked using :menuselection:`Max Blur`.
+The screenspace limit of this technique can be tweaked using *Max Blur*.

 .. note::